NAS Pensacola Recognizes Domestic Violence Awareness Month

-PENSACOLA, Fla. -- Naval Air Station (NAS) Pensacola Commanding Officer Capt.
-Terry 'Village' Shashaty signs a proclamation denoting a continued and unified recognition of Domestic Violence Awareness Month, themed this year as United Against Domestic Abuse, Oct.
-3. Shashaty was joined by members of the installation's Fleet and Family Support Center (FFSC) and area tenant command representatives for the proclamation signing ceremony.
-Although a national initiative observed annually in October, Domestic Violence Awareness Month, designed to raise awareness on domestic violence and inform about domestic violence prevention efforts and reporting options for victims, is a mainstay at NAS Pensacola and throughout the Department of Defense (DoD).
-(Official U.S. Navy photo by Ens.
-Angelique Therrien)
+PENSACOLA, Fla. — Naval Air Station (NAS) Pensacola Commanding Officer Capt.
+Terry 'Village' Shashaty joined members of the installation's Fleet and Family Support Center (FFSC) and the commanding officers of tenant commands to sign a proclamation Oct.
+3 denoting a continued and unified recognition of Domestic Violence Awareness Month, themed this year as 'United Against Domestic Abuse.'

+Although a national initiative observed annually in October, Domestic Violence Awareness Month, designed to raise awareness on domestic violence and inform about domestic violence prevention efforts and reporting options for victims, is a mainstay at NAS Pensacola, something Shashaty said is a critical function of ensuring mission capability.

+“We respect, support and defend victims of domestic abuse,” he said.
+“We want to ensure that all military members, civilian employees and families know that we are here to support them.
+Our Navy has a strong community network of services available them that includes options they have to report any incidents.”

+Domestic abuse, as defined by the Department of Defense (DoD), is violence or a pattern of behavior resulting in emotional or psychological abuse, economic control and/or interference with personal liberty directed toward a person who is a current or former intimate partner or involved in a social intimate relationship.

 |Date Taken: